• Home

 Instructor: Erica Fill

 The class will focus on increasing endurance, strength, flexibility, cardio, and body composition while playing games and learning about personal fitness.
-Outdoor activities will include a parking lot circuit (various exercises along the route), softball, kickball and a field run challenge, with an emphasis on learning the proper technique for each activity and playing as a team where applicable.
-Indoor activities will focus on individual body weight challenges, some dance and mini kickball as well as other exercise related games.
-Please note that if we have less than eight students, there will be more of an emphasis on individual exercises.
-We can only play games if we have at least eight students.
+Outdoor activities will include a parking lot circuit (various exercises along the route), softball, kickball and a field run challenge, emphasizing learning the proper technique for each activity and playing as a team where applicable.
+Indoor activities will focus on individual body weight challenges, an indoor running challenge, wiffle ball, relay races, kickball, and dodgeball as well as other exercise related games.

 Supply Fee: $10